gszczepanski/bookworm-backend/README.md

 ### Java Spring Boot REST API

 This is a toy app I once made in my free time.
-Application is dockerized - use `run_prod.sh` to build and start containers.
+Application is dockerized - use `run_prod.sh` to build and start containers (must have `docker` and `docker-compose` installed).

-Go to [http://localhost:8000/swagger-ui.html](http://localhost:8000/swagger-ui.html) to see API documentation.
+When running on development environment, go to [http://localhost:8000/swagger-ui.html](http://localhost:8000/swagger-ui.html) to see API documentation.

-For `run_prod.sh` and tests `mvn verify -DargLine="-Dkarate.env=test"` to run without errors You must put `127.0.0.1 docker` in `/etc/hosts`

 ### Where to look for services

-Development environment:
+Development environment: start it with run_dev.sh and use gradle to start backend on localhost:8000 `./gradlew bootRun --args='--spring.profiles.active=dev'`

 - Bookworm Swagger UI: [http://localhost:8000/swagger-ui.html](http://localhost:8000/swagger-ui.html)
 - Keycloak: [http://localhost:8080/](http://localhost:8080/) - admin:admin